how to increase the rent by serving a section 13 notice

 Find Out More

-How to serve a Section 13 notice
+How should you serve a Section 13 notice?

 Once you have filled out a Form 4, you will need to serve it on the tenant.